 Pronounced more like “Rotslav” in Polish, and called Breslau in German, Wroclaw is a beautiful city with a charming little old town and a rich architectural heritage.
 Its main Christmas market is held in the historic city centre, which is decked out with thousands of twinkling lights for the occasion.

 The market square is packed with stalls selling Polish delicacies, but also festive goods from across Europe.
 There are also lots of small hills in Wroclaw, which draw crowds when the winter snows have settled, and sledging becomes an urgent priority.

 If you want to save a bit of money on your winter vacation and discover an unexplored gem, then Wroclaw will not disappoint.

-We hope you have found our list helpful in planning your next trip!
-And remember, we’re always here to help you feel secure on your travels, providing the only the best policies for you.
+We hope you have found our list helpful in planning your next winter holiday destinations!
+And remember, we’re always here to help you feel secure on your travels, providing only the best policies for you.